ravicm/hello/cheflab.md

 Uploaded 1 cookbook.
 ```
 Uploads the cookbook new-cookbook01 to server <br>
-On server website, click on policy the uploaded cookbook is visible <br>
+On the server website, click on policy the uploaded cookbook is visible <br>

 <img src="images/cb01.JPG" > <br>